BMW M: Recent history

-At present, BMW M has offered modified versions of nearly every BMW nameplate, except for the Z1, 7 Series flagship luxury sedan and the X1 compact crossover SUVs.
-There is no BMW M version of the 7 Series, as BMW did not want its flagship saloon to be powered by a high-revving engine, and as the recent top-performing versions (usually the BMW 760Li) have V12 engines which while powerful are considered too heavy for a sporty offshoot.
-So far the unofficial "BMW M7" is the Alpina B7, which is produced on BMW's assembly line though its engine and finishing touches are done by auto tuner Alpina.
-However, as BMW M shifted to turbocharged engines, there are rumors that there is an in-house BMW M7 in the works, and it is speculated that its performance may exceed that of the BMW 760Li and Alpina B7.
+At present, BMW M has offered modified versions of nearly every BMW nameplate, except for the Z1.

 The BMW X5 and X6 sport activity vehicles received M derivatives for the 2010 model year onwards.
 These are the first M vehicles with xDrive four-wheel drive and automatic transmissions, and also the first M-badged SUV models.
 However, the E70 and E71 X5 and X6 M were actually developed by BMW Group rather than by BMW M.

 Although these are considered the most well known in-house tuning divisions, BMW M has a considerably different philosophy than Mercedes-AMG.
-BMW M has emphasized tuning only vehicles with "Lateral agility" (which has long been the 3 Series, 5 Series, and roadsters), while AMG has created high-performance versions of many of its nameplates, including flagship sedans and SUVs.
+BMW M has emphasized tuning only vehicles with "Lateral agility" (which has long been the 3 Series, 5 Series, and roadsters), while AMG has created fast versions of many of its nameplates, including flagship sedans and SUVs.
 Accordingly, "an M car has to be responsive and fundamentally keen on turning as well as accelerating.
 The M5's technical spec is all about connecting the driver to a car that reacts blindingly fast, whatever request the driver hands down."
 Until the 2010 model year, BMW M has also never used supercharging or turbocharging, unlike Mercedes-AMG or Audi; for instance the E39 and E60 iterations of the BMW M5 (using naturally-aspirated engines) competed against the Mercedes-Benz E55 AMG (with a supercharged V8) and the Audi RS6 (twin-turbo).